shamim0754/designpattern/readme.md

 ```

 ## Abstract Factory pattern ##
-Abstract Factory pattern an interface is responsible for creating a factory of related objects without explicitly specifying their classes.
+Provide an interface for creating families of related or dependent objects without specifying their concrete classes.
 Each generated factory can give the objects as per the Factory pattern.